Project Flat Top: New shops and facilities

 Along with his offices at ARADMAC in Corpus Christi and in Washington D.C., Sullivan set up an office in the Charleston shipyard and another in the Charleston Army Depot where production equipment was received.

 The entire project, from design to launch, took 3½ years.
-The conversion work aboard the ship in the Charleston Naval Shipyard in North Charleston, South Carolina took 15 months and employed up 1,000 workers.
+The conversion work aboard the ship in the Charleston Naval Shipyard in North Charleston, South Carolina took 15 months and employed up to 1,000 workers.

 Corpus Christi Bay emerged from the yard only faintly resembling her former self.
 The entire stern transom area and the prominent seaplane ramp aft was replaced by a built-up superstructure topped by a 50 × 150 ft helicopter landing pad.
 A smaller forward deck pad was used by helicopters that were not being repaired.
 The hangar bay was 180 × 82 ft and 26 ft high.
 All remaining seaplane-related structures and equipment along with all World War II weapons, electronics, rangefinders, magazines, and support gear were removed.

 Two 22 shtn cranes were added to lift equipment and aircraft onto and off the ship.
 The redesigned ship contained 42,000 sqft of workshops and 112400 cuft of storage.
 The interior provided space for 26 production and 16 support shops, including limited airframe repair, engine overhaul repair, rebuilding, and test, transmission repair and test, a hydraulics shop, a sheet metal shop, a gunsmith, a foundry, an electronics shop, and others.
 The ship was fitted with equipment ranging from hand tools to a USD$3 million, 36-ton test instrument.
 The shops included engine test stands where helicopter turboshaft engines could be run up to speed.
 About $2.5 million was spent on more than 8,000 specialized tools and equipment.